matthew-brett/dash-grant/case_for_support.md

 We will form a group of experienced data science teachers and developers to promote open methods and materials in data science.
-The community, materials and process that result will accelerate our ability to teach reproducible data science.
+The community, materials and process that result will accelerate our ability to teach reproducible data science, and form the basis for a wide and lasting collaboration.

 **Background**: Data science is an approach to data analysis with a foundation in code and algorithms [^cfd-what-is].
-It is not new; rather it is a recognition of the central role that code and computing has played in data analysis since computing became widely available [@donoho201550].
-Data science requires that we take code seriously.
-"Coding" is not a useful additional skill for advanced research, but the foundation for all modern quantitative data analysis.
-Thus understood, coding is comparable to bench skills and lab notebooks in wet-lab research.
-Every wet-lab researcher must learn these skills; every researcher doing quantitative data analysis must learn code for data analysis, and they must learn organized process for using code and data.
-The consequences of not doing so are the same as those for the poorly trained wet-lab researcher; a poorly trained data analyst will be disabled by confusion, inefficiency and error.
-This is the central message of computational reproducibility [@donoho2010invitation]; if we do not take code seriously, our work will be full of error, and poor organization means that the analysis is hard to share and difficult to extend.
-This leads to enormous waste in wrong results and repeated work.
+It is not new; rather it is a recognition of the central role that code has played in data analysis since computing became widely available [@donoho201550].
+The insight of data science is that code is comparable to bench skills and lab notebooks in wet-lab research; every researcher doing quantitative data analysis must learn code for data analysis, and they must learn organized process for using code and data.
+The consequences of not doing so are the same as those for the poorly trained wet-lab researcher; confusion, inefficiency and error.
+This is the central message of computational reproducibility; if we do not take code seriously, our work will be full of error, and poor organization means that analysis is hard to share and difficult to extend.
+This leads to great waste in wrong results and repeated work.

 [^cfd-what-is]:
     <https://matthew-brett.github.io/cfd2020/intro/what-is-data-science.html>

-Education in data science has revealed another fundamental idea; that code is the most fruitful foundation for teaching the central ideas of statistical inference and prediction.
-Neither is this a new insight; teachers of statistics have been making this case for many years.
-The mathematical formulation that generations of students have suffered was necessary because we needed to simplify calculations for lack of computing power; "mathematics as computational engine" [@cobb2007introductory].
-Now we have an abundance of computing power, we can use much simpler resampling algorithms that are easy to express in code: "computation as computational engine".
-This gives students a deeper understanding of the underlying ideas of statistical inference.
-It also makes it natural to progress from standard statistical inference to machine learning and prediction.
+Another insight of data science testing is that code is the most fruitful foundation for teaching the central ideas of statistical inference and prediction.
+The mathematical formulation that generations of students have suffered was necessary because we needed maths to simplify calculations for lack of computing power; "mathematics as computational engine" [@cobb2007introductory].
+With an abundance of computing power, we can use much simpler resampling algorithms that are easy to express in code, and give deeper understanding: "computation as computational engine".

 Data science teaching therefore contains three fundamental ideas:

-1. **code-as-analysis**; the recognition of the central role of code to express algorithms of practical data analysis;
-1. **code-to-learn**; in contrast to the approach where "coding" is an optional additional skill --- "learning to code" --- "code-to-learn" uses code as the basis to explain the algorithms of inference and prediction.
-1. **code-for-reproducibility**; taking code seriously must involve careful process in the organization and sharing of code and data.
-Learning to use code in this way leads to reproducibility as a natural product of organized working process --- **reproducibility by design**.

-This teaching differs substantially from the traditional learning-to-code approach.
-The data science method approaches code from the point of view of data; students start early with fundamental objects for data analysis such as arrays and data tables, and proceed to data selection and visualization.
+1. **code-as-analysis**; code is the correct and essential tool with which to express algorithms of practical data analysis.
+This kind of teaching approaches code from the point of view of data; students start early with fundamental objects for data analysis such as arrays and data tables, and proceed to data selection and visualization.
-Inference comes from algorithms for simulation and resampling; we use numerical optimization instead of algebra for parameter fitting.
-With this background it becomes natural to explain and implement simple machine learning and other prediction methods.
-Students typically learn to code in a computational *notebook* in which the student and instructor combine text and interactive code to explain and implement the analysis.

-These methods represent a transformation in our ability to prepare researchers for real data analysis, to convey deep understanding of the underlying ideas.
+1. **code-to-learn**; the traditional approach to code is to teach "programming" in a separate advanced course -- "learning-to-code".
+Data science uses code as the basis to explain and implement the algorithms of inference and prediction, including machine learning ("code-to-learn").

-**Code-for-reproducibility** teaches organized coding practice (OCP).
-The components for OCP are all but universally accepted in industry and
-open-source: code version control; standardized data organization and verification; code review; contribution and issue tracking; and continuous integration testing.
-We have shown that we can teach these methods to undergraduates in a single-semester course [@millman2018rcsds].
-Our students used OCP to build substantial reproducible and collaborative project for an open-ended scientific data analysis.
+1. **code-for-reproducibility**; taking code seriously involves careful process in the organization and sharing of code and data --- organized coding practice (OCP).
+OCP leads to reproducibility as a natural product of organized working process --- **reproducibility by design**.
+OCP has great impact in increasing efficiency, reducing error and supporting collaboration, and for these reasons, is all but universal in industry and open-source.
+OCP includes version control; standardized data organization and verification; code review; contribution and issue tracking; and continuous integration testing.
+Although typically considered advanced, we have shown that we can teach these methods successfully to undergraduates in a single-semester course [@millman2018rcsds].
-Although this teaching worked well, and we believe it to be by far the most effective basis for reproducible analysis, it continues to be extremely rare.

-**Need and challenge**: Data science teaching promises a huge increase in productivity and reproducibility in research - but there are very few teachers with enough experience and skills to use them, and even fewer who are yet in a position to build new courses.
+**Need and challenge**: Data science teaching promises great increase in research productivity and reproducibility --- but the field is very new, and there are very few teachers with enough experience and skills to use them, and even fewer who are yet in a position to build new courses.
 It seems obvious that we will get further, more quickly, if this small community learns how to share work, but this is more difficult than it may seem.
-It is common for teachers to make their materials available for free online, but it is uncommon for other teachers to make substantial use of these materials.
-It is not yet completely clear why this is, but we suspect there are many factors; teaching is often personal to the teacher, and particular to the class.
+It is common for teachers to make their materials available for free online, but uncommon for other teachers to make substantial use of these materials.
+It is not yet completely clear why this is, but one factor may be that university teaching is so personal to the teacher, and particular to the class.
 Even more so than for code, we nearly always want to modify materials, to improve them or take a different path through the subject.
 We do not yet have an agreed framework for submitting edits to materials, or putting materials into a context in which they can be easily be re-used outside the course for which they were written.

 **Approach**: Open-source *software* methods have been extraordinarily effective in allowing small groups of committed programmers to build software